 In late 2017, Julie made the decision to step back from LoveEast, and handed me the reins.
 A daunting task, considering its print run of 12,000 and a readership of double that, but I was happy – and honoured – to take it on.

 Up until March 2020, the magazine was available in various shops, cafes and businesses across East London, however due to COVID, it is now delivered directly through letterboxes to homes in parts of Hackney, Tower Hamlets, Wanstead, Leytonstone and Walthamstow.

 It’s often the case that community magazines forget about focusing on the many interesting people, places and events that make up their readership; I believe LoveEast stands apart because it does the opposite by showcasing exactly those things.
-By creating, nurturing and establishing LoveEast into what it is today, she has given us all something quite special, unique and valuable, and I aim to continue along that path.
+That’s down to Julie’s initial vision, which is at the heart of the magazine and which continues to this day.

 Julie has given us all something quite special, unique and valuable; I’m proud to continue that legacy and I hope you continue to enjoy LoveEast.